 You know how things happen: you get back from a trip (remember, I was gone for a whole month) and have to catch up on everything you didn’t do when you were away.
-And it just so happened that 7 of my daughter’s early action university applications were due 10 days after I returned–yikes!
-Then we went right into the holidays and well–you get the picture.
+It just so happened that 7 of my daughter’s early action university applications were due 10 days after I returned–yikes!
+After we met that deadline, we went right into the holidays and, well, you get the picture.

-This year has already been a whirlwind with so much travel: five days in Seattle and Portland, and a weekend in Washington DC in January, and of course you probably know I just returned from my fabulous trip to Jamaica, which I won courtesy of BevMo! (posts on that trip coming soon!)
-I should already have tickets to fly back to DC in May for my son’s graduation from Georgetown, but I just haven’t had time.
+This year has already been a whirlwind with so much travel: five days in Seattle and Portland, and a weekend in Washington DC in January.
+You probably know tha I just returned from my fabulous trip to Jamaica, which I won courtesy of BevMo!
+I should already have tickets to fly back to DC in May for my son’s graduation from Georgetown, but I just haven’t had time to book them.
 I feel as if I’m going to blink and it will be October!

-So now that you know why I’m just writing about Rye, The Royal Oak Foundation and Eccles Cakes now, we can get started.
+So now that you know why I’m finally writing about Rye, The Royal Oak Foundation and Eccles Cakes so much later, we can get started.

 Disclosure: The Royal Oak Foundation provided me with two Individual Memberships for my mother and me while traveling in the UK last autumn, however, I have purchased family memberships for years and as always, all opinions are my own.